 Major Events At Tennis Betting Websites

-We have an area dedicated specific to the Grand Slam events of tennis.
+We have an area dedicated specifically to the Grand Slam tennis events.
 These four tournaments are known collectively as the Grand Slams of Tennis and are the most prestigious ATP tennis tournaments played.

 For more information about betting on the grand slams of tennis, see below.

-Wimbledon Betting – The Wimbledon Championships is arguably the most famous of the four major tournaments in tennis and is a favourite among tennis players and fans of the game.
+The Wimbledon Championships is arguably the most famous of the four major tournaments in tennis and is a favorite among tennis players and fans of the game.
 The Wimbledon Championships take place every year, at the All England Club in London, England.
-Going since 1877, and is the longest running tennis tournament in history.
+Going since 1877, and is the longest-running tennis tournament in history.
 It is the only Grand Slam that is played on grass – the original surface of the game.

 Like the other Grand Slams in tennis, the Wimbledon Championships take place over a two week period.
 Although it takes place during the summer, in late June/early July, the Wimbledon Championships has often been disrupted by rain.
 This is one of the reasons why the main court at Wimbledon – Centre Court – was fit with a retractable roof in 2009.

-French Open Betting – The French Open attracts the best players in the world and consists of a men’s and women’s singles and doubles tournaments.
+The French Open attracts the best players in the world and consists of men’s and women’s singles and doubles tournaments.
 It is played annually at the “Stade Roland Garros” in Paris, on a clay surface, over two weeks in late May and early June.
-The French Open brings the spring clay court season to a close, and is the only of the four Grand Slam tournaments that is held on this type of surface.
-The 2016 French Open was watched all around the world and attracted a larger audience than any other French sporting event of the year.
+The French Open brings the spring clay court season to a close and is the only of the four Grand Slam tournaments that is held on this type of surface.

 The French Open became the first of the Grand Slam tournaments to be open to both professional and amateur tennis players in 1968.
 Since 1981, there have been additional prizes awarded to players at the French Open; the Prix Orange, the Prix Citron, and the Prix Bourgeon.
 These are awarded to the player that demonstrates the best sportsmanship and attitude to the media, the player with the strongest personality, and the revelation of the year respectively.